 I hope you enjoy reading about Steph's experience as a professional baker for a specialty coffee shop, and learning how to make this show-stopping holiday star bread as much as I have.
 The recipe is included at the bottom of the post along with a short video of the process.
 Cheers!

-tLBCC: Can you tell us a little bit about yourself, your background and your journey to your current role as lead baker at Fika Cafe in Kensington Market?
+tLBCC: Can you tell us a little bit about yourself, your background and your journey to your current role as pastry chef at Fika Cafe in Kensington Market?